seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./unflock [options]

 Options:
+ -n secs  Sets the number of seconds to determine when a lock is stale.
+            Default if not specified is 60 seconds.
+            Ignored when adding the scheduled cron job.
- -r   Removes any found stale locks
+ -r       Removes any found stale locks.
  -C       Adds or removes the scheduled cron job
 ```
 Without the `-r` option, `unflock` will simply report any found stale locks.